jasbir-singh/server_log_parser/README.md

 - `Visits` - This class encapsulates the logic for all of the visits.
 - `VisitReports` - Enacapsulates the base logic for creating a report. `UniqueViewsByURL`, and `ToralViewsByURL` are examples of concrete reports that compose with `VisitReports`. of reports, which compose with this class to create a report.
 This design should make it simple to add new reports.
 (PS: I have also deliberately picked composition over inheritance)
-- `ServerLogLineParser` - Enacapsulates logic for parsing each line.
+- `ServerLogLineParser` - Enacapsulates logic for parsing each line (performs url validation, and makes sure each line is valid).

 # What I would improve?
 (TODOs)

 - Add unit tests for `Parser`, however, it's pretty well covered by integration specs.
 - Test the logic on a bigger subset, and measure the performance of `File.readlines`, and see if it handles it well (it should).
 - Possibly, check if IP addresses are valid.
 However, log file would only ever contain valid ip addresses I imagine.
+- Add more specs covering more edge cases (i.e. `/home/` and `/home` should be the same?)